 Combo package Rome highlights: the Vatican Museums and Cumulative ticket Colosseum, Roman Forum and Palatine Museum.
-Visit the two symbol sights of Rome, Colosseum and Vatican, on the same date and save 1 EURO per person!
+Visit the two symbol sights of Rome, Colosseum and Vatican, on the same date and SAVE 5%!
 Choose from the calendar your preferred time for the Vatican Museums; we will confirm the closest available time on the same date, booking also the entrance to the Colosseum at a compatible time (Vatican in the morning, Colosseum in the afternoon).

 Important information for the reservation

 PLEASE NOTICE: Confirmed time is not always the same time you requested; museum automatically confirms the closest available time on the same date if requested time is sold out.
 Tickets will be confirmed upon availability of museum.
 Please note time confirmed can be ANY TIME during opening hours.

 ATTENTION: You will receive one voucher for the Vatican Museums and one cumulative voucher for the other three sites; print them both as you will have to show them at the Vatican and at the Colosseum 15 minutes before each time confirmed.